top of page

 2 pounds cherry tomatoes, cut in half and roasted

-2 tablespoons herbes de Provence or your favorite herb blend
+2 tablespoons herbes de Provence or Italian herb blend

 3 pounds mini peppers, cored and roasted